Mithsril/MithMaps/README.md

 -

-Includes custom 2v2 and 3v3 maps that take place in the DEN1 custom areas
+Includes custom 2v2 and 3v3 maps that take place in the DEN1 map locations

 The current maps are: